molmod/openmm-tutorial-msbs/setup_vsc.md

 ## Test OpenMM in an Interactive Jupyter Notebook

 1. You can now close the terminal, as it is no longer needed.
    Instead, go back to [login.hpc.ugent.be](https://login.hpc.ugent.be) and click on `Interactive Apps` > `Jupyter Lab`.
    A new page should open.

 1. Select a cluster and the resources that you want to use.
    The more resources you request (hours, number of nodes and number of cores), the longer you will have to wait to get access to you session.

-   - **Cluster:** `donphan (interactive/debug)` (On this cluster, there is practically no queueing time.)
+   - **Cluster:** `donphan (interactive/debug)` (On this cluster, there is practically no queuing time.)
    - **Time (hours):** Fill in the time you will be working on the notebook.
      Your session will be killed when this time has passed.
    - **Number of nodes:** always `1` in this course.
-   - **Number of cores per node:** `2` (This may be useful for combining visualization and computation loads.
-Feel free to increase for heavier MD runs.
-OpenMM can efficiently use more.)
+   - **Number of cores per node:** `2`
+     (This may be useful for combining visualization and computation loads.
+     OpenMM can efficiently use multiple CPU cores.
+     Feel free to increase for heavier MD runs, but keep in mind that you can used at most eight cores on donphas, summed over all running jobs.)
    - **JupyterLab version:** `None (advanced)`
    - **Custom code:**
        ```bash